MZ195/Python-MultiProcessing-MapReduce/README.md

 ## OUTPUT SAMPLES

-This section will show output samples of some functions for better understaing of the process.
+This section will show output samples of some functions for better understating of the process.
 `count_words function`
 >('network', 7)
 ('working', 1)